briankoser/sfc-listeners-guide/episodes/0225-star-wars-meets-pixar-and-other-news.md

 stan_lee:
   - Forbes named Stan Lee one of the top ten most influential celebrities of 2014.
   - Stan will not make a cameo in Guardians of the Galaxy
+take_that_science:
+  - Why NASA will pay you $18,000 to stay in bed and relax for a long, long time

 last_listen: 2019-09-10
 recommendation: no